Tjofil/consensus-2.0/README.md

-# Lachesis base
+# Sonic Consensus

 A base library defines interfaces and modules of aBFT Lachesis consensus protocol.
-Part of Fantom's Consensus-as-a-Service for distributed applications.
+Part of Sonic's Consensus-as-a-Service for distributed applications.

 ## Build Details